Gromov-Witten Gauge Theory I

-where $V$ is a non-trivial irreducible $\Cs$-representation and $r$ is a positive rational number.
-An {\it $\mc{L}$-twisted Gromov-Witten invariant of $[\pt/\Cs]$} is the Euler characteristic (on $\Mbar_{g,I}$) of the twist by (admissible) $\mc{L}$ of a product of evaluation classes:
+where $\C_1$ is the standard representation and $q$ is a positive rational number.
+An {\it $\mL$-twisted Gromov-Witten invariant of $[\pt/\Cs]$} is the K-theory class in $\Mbar_{g,I}$ of the total direct image along $F$ of the twist by (admissible) $\mL$ of a product of evaluation classes:

-One can also twist by powers of the index classes $R\pi_*\mc{V}$ of vector bundles $\mc{V}$ on $C$; these classes may be assembled into {\it higher twistings}.
-An {\it admissible complex} is a sum of products of complexes of the form
+One can generalise this by inserting products of {\it index classes $R\pi_*\phi^*V$ along $C$}; these classes may be assembled into {\it higher twistings} \cite{MR2276766}.
+One also defines gravitational descendants, tensoring each evaluation class with a power of the tangent line $T_i$ to $C$ at $\sigma_i$.
+An {\it admissible complex} is a sum of complexes of the form

 The subring of $K(\Mtwid_{g,I}([\pt/\Cs])$ generated by such products is called the {\it ring of admissible classes}.
 It is a subring without unit; the trivial line bundle $\mc{O}$ is not admissible.

-It is not obvious that the push-forward of an admissible class along $F$ is well-defined, because the moduli stacks $\Mtwid_{g,I}([\pt/\Cs])$ differ from Kontsevich's stack of stable maps in two important ways.
+It is not clear that the push-forward of an admissible class along $F$ is well-defined, because the moduli stacks $\Mtwid_{g,I}([\pt/\Cs])$ differ from Kontsevich's stack of stable maps in two important ways.